 While all prebiotics are a type of fiber, not all food sources of dietary fiber serve as prebiotics.
 (29) Therefore, eating a diet high in both prebiotics and other sources of fiber benefits your digestive tract.

-When both prebiotics and probiotics are present in a meal or supplement, the combination is called a synbiotic.
+The combination is called a synbiotic when both prebiotics and probiotics are present in a meal or supplement.
 (30) Synbiotics are believed to provide the most benefits to human health.

 Because of the increasing popularity of probiotics, their use as a dietary supplement has been growing significantly.